rich-p-rich/coffee-and-honey-p5/README.md

 ## Why 'Coffee and Honey', and what is it?

 One of my hobbies is beekeeping, and I briefly considered setting up a website that sells beekeeping equipment; however, I thought there are more possibilities in cafe-style business, such as bookings (tables, function room and hive-tours) than in a straight-forward e-commerce shop, so decided to merge my two ideas and interests.
-This has some parallels in real-life: many bakeries where I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shop that are familiar to me from England and Ireland.
+This has some parallels in real-life: many bakeries where I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shops that are familiar to me from England and Ireland.

 Merging the two ideas also gives a catchy and memorable name that describes the website's buisness in concise and clear terms.